qwerty_logo_header_2024

 Only forty two percent of IT executives see their departments as being effective at managing their infrastructures, down from forty nine percent in 2012.
 Only twenty percent feel they are being effective at "pushing technology enablement or innovation in business processes and operations, down from twenty two percent the previous year.

 Most of their IT budgets will go toward infrastructure—as they have said since 2010—followed by core transactional applications.
 Cloud is likely to be a game changer yet to come in this season, however.
 As Khan and Sikes observe: "Looking ahead three years, executives expect less of their budgets to go to infrastructure, perhaps because infrastructure is the area within IT department where the head count is most likely to have been reduced due to companies’ using cloud-computing technology."
-The up and comers in the IT scope include analytics and innovation (two very broad terms), projected to get an increased piece of the IT pie in the years to come.

 Two-thirds of IT executives report experiencing hardship when seeking the right people with the right skills to get this all done.
 Accordingly, McKinsey finds, the most acute needs for IT talent are in analytics, joint business and IT expertise, and mobile and online skills.
 This, of course, varies by industry -- for example, financial-services executives seek enterprise architecture skills, but are less focused on analytics then other industries.
 Companies engaged in B2C are much more likely to be seeking analytics skills than their B2B counterparts as well.